 - All exams will be administered on e-Learning.
-The exams will be made available on the scheduled day between 12 a.m. and 11:59 p.m.
+The exams will be made available on the scheduled day between 12 a.m. and 11:59 p.m (generally open for two days).
 The exams will be timed, but you will be able to use notes.
 You must complete the exam by the end of the open period. - Exams must be taken at the scheduled time; there will be no makeup exams.
 Exceptions will be made only in the case of incapacitating illness or other university-approved absence.
-In such cases, you must provide Dr. Bogart with written documentation from an appropriate authority at least 24 hours before the exam or as soon as possible thereafter. - DRC (Disability Resource Center) student accommodations should be provided to the Instructor by the end of week 2. - III.
+In such cases, you must provide Dr. Bogart with written documentation from an appropriate authority at least 24 hours before the exam or as soon as possible thereafter. - DRC (Disability Resource Center) student accommodations should be provided to the Instructor by the end of week 2.

+- III.
 Public engagement synthesis: The objective of this exercise is to think about current sexual communication, education, and information.
 Ultimate questions to consider are: Where is sexual information coming from, how accurate is the information, and how does it influence people's thoughts and behaviors?
 The objective is to consider one realm of sexual discourse that is covered in this course, think and consider what and how people view the topic, and finally come up with an innovative way (e.g. school activity, flyer, commercial, song, etc.) that could be implemented to aid in the discourse (communication) of this topic in a final synthesis.
 This synthesis will be more of a popularized format (rather than scientific) and should be written in a way to get accurate and clear information to the general public.
-Enhances SLOs 1-4 i.
-Final synthesis (3-5 pages, 30 pts): Write about your idea and the content of that idea.
+Enhances SLOs 1-4 - Plagiarism exercise (10 pts): You will complete an online tutorial on recognizing plagiarism and acquire a certificate to turn in.
+Further instructions will be provided. - Citing and referencing exercise (15 pts): this exercise will help you learn the correct formatting for citations and references cited.
+You will read an excerpt from a book and write about the topic using citations.
+You will also have an excerpt from a primary resource that uses citations and you must create a "references cited" list from it. - Topic approval (5 pts): You will submit your focused topic or question with an associated primary reference for approval from the TA.
+This approval is needed before you can start your project. - Final synthesis (3-5 pages, 30 pts): This is your final synthesis of your idea and the content of that idea.
 At least six references need to be cited and referenced.
 Provide the details of your idea and the major literature to disseminate to the public and how you will get this information to the public, possibly using relevant on-campus resources (i.e. health center or associations/clubs).
+(3-4 pages) (WR\) - GOAL: explain the problem, provide information that would be useful for students to know, and describe the platform in which this information and/or specific resources may be provided to students (video, flyers, vending machines, etc.) - Explain the problem - Provide information that would be useful for students to know, and - Describe the platform in which this information and/or specific resources may be provided to students (video, flyers, vending machines, etc.) How will you do it and what will it look like? - References cited section (not included in page count) must use at least 6 references - Resources can be internet resources (as long as they are reputable resources - generally with an author or by a specific organization, such as Planned Parenthood) - 2.
+Peer-reviewed resources are best and can be found using the library's databases